 - Responsibility

-The history of Raytheon in the 1990s:
+The story of Raytheon in the 1990s:

 From Raytheon to Raytheon Technologies: